mxahan/mxahan.github.io/_posts/2022-01-15-Semi_Supervised_Papers.md

      - RQ: can we leverage the labeled data throughout training while also building on advances in self-supervised learning?

-     - How it is different than augmentation (may be using some unlabeled counterparts)
+     - How it is different than augmentation (may be using some unlabeled co unterparts)

      - How the heck the distance between view representation and labeled representation is used to provide weights over class labels (why is makes sense, and what benefits it offers??)